isabella232/autospotting.io/content/faq.md

 By default it runs in `opt-in` mode, so it will only take action against groups that have the `spot-enabled` tag set to `true`, across all the enabled regions.

-When the stack is installed in `opt-out` mode, it will run against all groups except for those tagged with the `spot-enabled` tag set to `false`.
+When configured to run in `opt-out` mode, it will run against all groups except for those tagged with the `spot-enabled` tag set to `false`.

-Note: the key and value of the `spot-enabled` tag is configurable in both modes.
+Note: the keys and values of the tags, are configurable in both modes, and multiple tags can be used

 ## What if I have groups in multiple AWS regions?